mwirt/sincerely2/README.md

 ---
 ```

 In _config.yml, there is a variable `theme-color`.
-Use this set a color in your head metadata for favicons and theme.
+Use this to set a color in your head metadata for favicons and theme.